BIOHACKING

 Medically Reviewed

-So how do you know if you have a MTHFR variant and what can you do about it?
-Read on for an outline of the most common symptoms of the MTHFR gene, see what testing is available, and discover the best natural treatments to help you manage symptoms for the long term.
-(Note: While this article is about MTHFR and its implications, it's best to look at your genetic health as a whole.
-Parsley Health members have access to expanded panel testing so we can see how their genetics impact their overall health.)
+How do you know if you have one or more MTHFR variants and what can you do?
+Read on to learn about the most common symptoms, see what testing is available, and discover the best natural treatments to help you manage symptoms for the long term.

 What exactly is an MTHFR mutation?